 - The data types byte, shortint, int, integer and longint default to signed; data types bit, reg, and logic default to unsigned, as do arrays of these types. - The signed keyword is part of Verilog.
-The unsigned keyword can be used to change the default behavior of signed data types. - The Verilog compiler does not generate an error even if a 2-state data type is assigned X or Z. It treats it as a "don't care" and issues a warning. - Do not use the syn\keep directive on nets with SystemVerilog data types.
-When you use data types such as bit, logic, longint, or shortint, the software might not be aware of the bit sizes on the LHS and RHS for the net.
-For example:
+The unsigned keyword can be used to change the default behavior of signed data types. - The Verilog compiler does not generate an error even if a 2-state data type is assigned X or Z. It treats it as a "don't care" and issues a warning. - The syn_keep directive provides limited support with SystemVerilog data types such as logic, wire, and bit.